enricfentcami/k8s-ckad-notas/ckad-02-config-03-security-auth-rbac.md

   * Static Token File: `--token-auth-file=user-token-details.csv`
 * Use it in the API calls specifying the basic auth.
 In curl `-u "user:pass"`

-_Note: This not a recommended authentication mechanism_
+_Note: This is not a recommended authentication mechanism_

 ### KubeConfig